 involving communities in reserve management, including forming co-management partnerships with Aboriginal communities.

 An important component of the State's reserve system are the marine protected areas.
-These include many National Parks and Nature Reserves with marine or estuarine components, as well as Aquatic Reserves and Marine Parks managed by the Marine Parks Authority.
+These include many National Parks and Nature Reserves with marine or estuarine components, as well as Aquatic Reserves and Marine Parks managed by the Marine Estate Management Authority.

 Find out more about the following protected area topics